 Output 1.2 Development of Tier 3 emission factors for Mauritius’s 9 thermal power plants and a real-time grid emission factor – for application in Energy Industries and (increasingly) Transport

-Lead entity involved: Ministry of Environment, Solid Waste Management and Climate Change in collaboration with the Mauritius Renewable Energy Agency (MARENA), the Central Electricity Board, the Air Pollution Monitoring Unit of the Mauritius Cane Industry Authority, the Energy Efficiency Management Office, Business Mauritius, Independent Power Producers including Alteo Ltd, Terragen Ltd and Omnicane, and the University of Mauritius.
+Lead entity involved: Ministry of Environment, Solid Waste Management and Climate Change in collaboration with the Ministry of Energy and Public Utilies, Mauritius Renewable Energy Agency (MARENA), the Central Electricity Board, the Air Pollution Monitoring Unit of the Mauritius Cane Industry Authority, the Energy Efficiency Management Office, Business Mauritius, Independent Power Producers including Alteo Ltd, Terragen Ltd and Omnicane, and the University of Mauritius.
 See Table 3.
 Project Stakeholders for further information on the involvement of each stakeholder by output.

 This output will result in the development of Tier 3 emission factors for electricity generation (emission source 1A1a Electricity Generation within the national GHG emissions inventory), further enhancing the accuracy of the national GHG emissions inventory.
 The output will also result in the obtainment of a real-time grid emission factor, which is needed for estimating the impact of mitigation action and mitigation options.
 These two elements (Tier 3 emission factor for electricity production and the real time grid emission factor) will be essential for developing accurate cost-benefit analysis of possible mitigation alternatives in the energy system in Mauritius.
 This output will also result in improved capacity on 2006 IPCC methodologies in the relevant institutions of the country.